 In the HubSpot Template Marketplace, providers are responsible for the items they sell to their customers.
 All Template Marketplace purchases are between the buyer and the provider via Stripe or PayPal.
 HubSpot has no control over the transaction.

 The guidelines below are curated from common consumer laws, and serve as a baseline so customers and providers have consistent expectations on the HubSpot Template Marketplace.
 In addition the guidelines below, some countries may have their own laws about refunds for digital goods that also apply.

 If you've purchased an item from the Template Marketplace and experience any of the following issues, request a refund from the provider.

 Please note: all refund requests are between the buyer and the provider.
 HubSpot does not have any role or obligation when a refund is requested.

 An item does not match its description when it is, upon purchase, materially different from the way it is represented in its description or preview.
 If it turns out the item is "not as described" you may be entitled to a refund.

 Purchased item doesn't work the way it should

 If an item doesn't work the way that it should and can't easily be fixed, you may be entitled to a refund of the item.
-If the item can be fixed, the provider is required to do so promptly by updating the item on the Asset Marketplace.
+If the item can be fixed, the provider is required to do so promptly by updating the item on the Template Marketplace.